Electogenius/hs-bad-apple/readme.md

 or for the ~8fps version use [this](S2.txt)

 [here's an example using the 8fps string, "Bad apple but it's HTML checkboxes"](//electogenius.github.io/hs-bad-apple/checkbox)

+also there's a 'compressed' version (~1mb) in (this file)[S2.compressed.txt] where '.', '*', '#' and '$' represent 00, 01, 10 and 11 (should have chosen a better set of characters, maybe 0, 1, 2 and 3)